javi-carrera/Indra-RL-Lab/TRAINING_PIPELINE.md

 The `launch_node.bash` file will lauch the package and node specified in the configuration, executing the training logic.

+#### Loading Models

+Fill in the ```config``` file play section with the name of the experiment and the model name.
+The model and experiment folder must in your experiments folder following the experiments structure.

+You can also download models from the wandb page in ```\files``` section.

 #### Other Environments

-Alternatively you can also use this pipeline to run experiments on any other gymnasium environment running the ```train_example.py``` script with the desired configuration file:
+Alternatively you can also use this pipeline to run experiments on any other gymnasium environments by running the ```train_example.py``` script with the desired configuration file:
 ```python
 python train_example.py --config configs/base_ppo_config.yaml
 ```